IGBIllinois/s3_posting/docs/config.md

     #Send seperate emails with unique presigned url for each email address Default: false
     seperate_emails: false
 ```
-- aws
+* aws
--- endpoint_url - URL to send the data.
+   * endpoint_url - URL to send the data.
 For Amazon, it will be in the form of https://s3.us-east-1.amazonaws.com
--- region - S3 Region - List of Amazon regions is at https://docs.aws.amazon.com/general/latest/gr/rande.html
+   * region - S3 Region - List of Amazon regions is at https://docs.aws.amazon.com/general/latest/gr/rande.html
--- url_expires - Days - Maximum of 7 days.
+   * url_expires - Days - Maximum of 7 days.
 Set to 0 to disable url generation
--- access_key_id - User Access Key.
+   * access_key_id - User Access Key.
 For Amazon, this is set in IAM
--- secret_access_key - User Secret Key.
+   * secret_access_key - User Secret Key.
 Form Amazon, this is set in IAM
--- default_bucket - Default bucket name to use
+   * default_bucket - Default bucket name to use
+   * storage_class - S3 Storage class to use.
+STANDARD,REDUCED_REDUNDANCY,STANDARD_IA,ONEZONE_IA,INTELLIGENT_TIERING,GLACIER,DEEP_ARCHIVE
-- email
+* email
--- enable - enable sending of emails with the unique url to download file
+   * enable - enable sending of emails with the unique url to download file
--- smtp_server - hostname of the mail server to use
+   * smtp_server - hostname of the mail server to use
--- from - email address for the FROM field
+   * from - email address for the FROM field
--- cc_emails - list of emails to CC
+   * cc_emails - list of emails to CC
--- reply_to - email address for the reply to field
+   * reply_to - email address for the reply to field
--- subject - Subject of the email
+   * subject - Subject of the email
--- seperate_emails - Send one email to all the specified to: emails or send seperate emails to each to: with unique URLS for each one
+   * seperate_emails - Send one email to all the specified to: emails or send seperate emails to each to: with unique URLS for each one